magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 ### Compojure

 There is one more thing we want to do.
-Instead of directily writing the routes of our web application as `ring` handlers, we are going to use [`compojure`][38], a small CLJ routing library that will simplify our job.
+Instead of directly writing the routes of our web application as `ring` handlers, we are going to use [`compojure`][38], a small CLJ routing library that will simplify our job.

-Let's add it to the `dependecies` section of the `build.boot` file.
+Let's add it to the `dependencies` section of the `build.boot` file.

 ```clj
  ...